Canterbury Region: Film location

 Canterbury has been a filming location for a range of international and national TV shows and films.
 Most notable are the locations used in the filming of The Lord of the Rings with the fictional city of Edoras, Rohan, being set on Mount Sunday, as well as Helm's deep backdrop, several miles down the valley.
 For Return of the King the battle of the Pelennor Fields private farmland near Twizel was used.
 Canterbury also appeared in The Hobbit trilogy with Lake Pukaki being the setting for Laketown.

 Other productions have been The Chronicles of Narnia: The Lion, the Witch and the Wardrobe with Flock Hill being used for the battle of Beruna.
-Slow West, Bookworm and Mulan used locations in the Mackenzie basin, with Mulan also using Omarama's Clay Cliffs in a scene.
-Plates from the Tranz Alpine were used for the Murder on the Orient Express (2017 film) to double as the Swiss Alps on a sound stage in the UK.
-And Christchurch itself has featured in productions like Heavenly Creatures, The Frighteners, Z for Zachariah (film) and Dark City: The Cleaner.
+Slow West, Bookworm and Mulan used locations in the Mackenzie basin, with Mulan also using Omarama Clay Cliffs in a scene.
+Plates from the TranzAlpine were used for the Murder on the Orient Express (2017) to double as the Swiss Alps on a sound stage in the UK.
+And Christchurch itself has featured in productions like Heavenly Creatures, The Frighteners, Z for Zachariah and Dark City: The Cleaner.